tbright17/kaldi-dnn-ali-gop/README.md

-# kaldi-gop
+# kaldi-dnn-ali-gop
-Computes GOP (Goodness of Pronunciation) and do forced alignment bases on Kaldi with nnet3 support.
+Computes forced-alignment and GOP (Goodness of Pronunciation) bases on Kaldi with nnet3 support.
 The acoustic model is trained using librispeech database (960 hours data) with the scripts under kaldi/egs/librispeech.

 ## How to build
 1. Download [Kaldi](https://github.com/kaldi-asr/kaldi).
 Don't compile.